codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 - 25 Points: Style the application (well) with Bootstrap
 - 25 Points: Deployed and Tested in the cloud
   - Server running at Heroku
-  - React App running at Netlify
+  - React App running at Netlify, configured to talk to the deployed server
   - Tests for both running in the green at GitHub